Mount and Blade 2: Bannerlord is out!

 Some people recommend turning Game Mode off, but that was correct a long time ago.
 Game Mode is actually good now and we recommend that you turn it on.

-That’s it!
-Hopefully, you should get much higher frame rates now and your gaming experience should be much better.
+And that’s it!
+Hopefully, you will get much higher frame rates now and your gaming experience should be much better.